 Well, it had a better result than I was expecting!
-The best part is how easy it was to throw together, even easier clean up!
+The best part is how easy it was to throw together.
+And even easier in the cleanup!
 And I could customize each packet for each person.
 So everyone was happy with dinner!

-When was the last time you could easily customize each persons dinner to where everyone was happy with what they got, without taking extra effort on your part?
-That’s not a very common occurrence is it?
+When was the last time you could easily customize dinner for each person where everyone was happy with what they got, without taking extra effort on your part?
+That’s not a very common occurrence, is it?
 But with a simple hobo dinner (often called Tin foil dinner) it is really easy to do!

 Simple Hobo Dinner

-Honestly I don’t know how it came to be known as hobo dinner.
-But that is what I grew up knowing it as.
-I guess the more politically correct term is tin foil dinner.
+Honestly, I don’t know how it came to be known as hobo dinner.
+But that is what I grew up calling it.
+I guess the more politically correct term is tin foil dinner or tin foil packets.
 But no matter which way you call it, it is simple and delicious!

 And then we also used our favorite Nitrate free beef sausage.

 And then gather up the vegetables next.
 This is where you can get really creative.
-Our favorites include potatoes, corn, carrots and sometimes onions (but I have to skip those right now with this pregnancy, talk about heart burn!)
+Our favorites include potatoes, corn, carrots and sometimes onions (but I have to skip those when pregnant, talk about heartburn!)

 We also have been known to use Sweet Potatoes, jalapenos, bell peppers, and cabbage.
 Really just think of your favorite vegetables that you would love to grill up.

 To prep the vegetables, peel what needs peeling.
-And sliced them all to thin diced pieces.
+And sliced them all into thinly diced pieces.
 You don’t want it too thick otherwise the vegetables will still be crunchy when the meat is ready.

-Now to begin, spread out a sheet of tin foil.
+Spread out a sheet of tin foil.
 Don’t use just ordinary tin foil.
 You need heavy duty foil.
 The last thing you want is for the foil to rip and leak your food or juices while cooking.
-Now form your meat patty.
+Form your meat patty.
 Then Sprinkle/season with the Famous Dave’s and Garlic Pepper seasonings.

 Then toss in the diced Potatoes.
 And season again with the spices.
 This way the potatoes will have a great flavor too.